Erehh-A/ml-learning-journey/README.md

 ## 👋 About

 Hi!
-I'm a B.Tech student from India currently entering my 3rd year.
+I'm Ayush, a B.Tech student from India currently in my 3rd year.

 This repository documents my journey of learning **Machine Learning, Data Science, and ML Engineering** by building things rather than only completing courses.